sbalbale/Trinity-CPSC215-Data-Structures-and-Algorithms/README.md

 ## :memo: License ##

-This project is under license from Apache.
+This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made by <a href="https://github.com/sbalbale" target="_blank">Sean Balbale</a>